 1. As a student, you may not bus jump!
 This means that if you are assigned a bus, that is the bus you are to ride.

-2. You may not have friends ride the bus home with your child unless you have received permission from the principal of the school your child attends, and we confirm with the parent that they indeed have requested this opportunity.
+2. You may not have friends ride the bus home with your child unless you have received permission from the principal of the school your child attends, the friend rides the exact same bus, and we confirm with the parent that they indeed have requested this opportunity.
 Don’t assume it is alright to do this without school confirmation.
+We do not have seats available on the buses for this.

 3. You may not request we make “courtesy stops” for your convenience.
 We simply do not have the buses, the drivers nor the finances to accommodate these requests.